Bruce1887/paraprog/assig_1/våra svar.md

 This is a classic example of a data race where two or more threads both want access to the same data, causing unpredictable behaviour and produces output that is dependent on how the OS chooses to schedule the threads and thus non deterministic.

 # Excercise 3
 In program "shared-variable" we almost have data race.
 Here we have a shared variable X between each thread.
 This variable is accessed by at least by two threads at the same time where atleased one is a write operation.
-However, as the writes are withing mutex locks the data is not accessed  Depending on our hardware a data race could lead to us printing a different value.
-There is also race conditions in the program, which thread that is executed is decided by the OS and depending on which thread is executed first the output may differ.
+However, as the writes are withing mutex locks the data is not accessed at the same time preventing data races.
+However there are race conditions in the program, in that which thread that is executed is decided by the OS and depending on which thread is executed first the output may differ.

 In program "non-determinism" we dont have any shared resources (apart from like the stdout if that is to be considered a resource but i doubt it).
 There are no data races in this program as a requirement for data races is to have multiple threads accessing the same data and one of these accesses being a write, which isnt the case in this program.
 However race conditions are prevalent as in what order the threads write to stdout is very much dependent on how the operating system decides to schedule the threads.